pabloargote/pabloargote.github.io/_pages/publications.md

 "The Internet, Social Media and Elite Extremeness: Evidence from Chile".
 Working paper [here.](https://github.com/pabloargote/pabloargote.github.io/blob/master/files/jmp.pdf)

-## Working papers
+## Work in Progress

-"We Want Our Mayor: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (Conditionally Accepted).
+"Politics Matter: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (Conditionally accepted).

-"From Fraternity to Xenophobia: The Formation of Attitudes Toward Immigration in Colombia", with Sarah Daly (under review).
+"From Fraternity to Xenophobia: The Formation of Attitudes Toward Immigration in Colombia", with Sarah Daly (Revise and resubmit).

+"Anti-Elite Attitudes and Support for Independent Candidates), with Giancarlo Visconti (Revise and resubmit).

 "Understanding the Impact of South-South Migration", with Lucas Perelló (under review).